 Craig actively supports new entrepreneurs, nurtures young start-ups and often speaks publicly about the importance of encouraging entrepreneurship worldwide.
 Together with his wife Kathryn Hall, he funded the Fulbright – Kathryn and Craig Hall Distinguished Chair for Entrepreneurship to teach entrepreneurship in Eastern Europe.
 Craig also founded the Dallas Regional Office of the Network for Teaching Entrepreneurship.
-He is the author of six published books, including his most recent, A Perfect Score, a New York Times best-seller released on Sept.
-13, 2016 which he co-authored with his wife.
+He is the author of seven published books, including his most recent, BOOM: Bridging the Opportunity Gap to Reignite Startups.

 Craig consistently contributes time and resources at local, national and international levels to support a variety of community causes with an emphasis on art, education and entrepreneurship.
 He has served on the Board of Trustees of the American University in Bulgaria, the American-Austrian Fulbright Board and the Board of the Horatio Alger Association for Distinguished Americans.